The roof is on FIRE!

 Carrier HVAC unit damaged by fire

 This happened over the weekend at one of our clients in NY.
 The back story is this; over the last two weeks, the area has received almost three feet of snow.
 This roof is pitched slightly toward the back of the building.
 The roofing material is some type of PVC, which is very slippery when wet.
-Thus, at some point the snow/ice pack shifted towards the back of the building, it broke the natural gas pipe off where it entered the unit:
+Thus, at some point the snow/ice pack shifted towards the back of the building, and it broke the natural gas pipe off where it entered the unit:

 Broken gas pipe, HVAC unit 1